Yomikebede/hello-world/README.md

 # hello-world
 This is Yomi !
-Very intersted to learn codding languages !
+Very intersted to learn coding languages !